ndabAP/vue-best-practises/README.md

 ### You shall use `Vue.set` and `Vue.delete` to mutate/delete properties/array keys

 Since Vue.js [can't detect property additions or deletions](https://vuejs.org/v2/guide/reactivity.html#Change-Detection-Caveats), you sould always use `Vue.set` to add and `Vue.delete` to delete properties or array keys.
-This is especially necessary when setting or deleting an array index.
+This is especially necessary when setting or deleting an array index or an object property.

 ### You should use Vuex strict mode